user profile avatar

 • Dream career goals:

 My long-term career goal is to become a clinical and child psychiatrist specializing in art therapy.
-I want to transform how youth experience mental health care by integrating creativity into treatment, making support more accessible, expressive, and effective.
-Through this work, I aim to open a nonprofit art lounge and develop a curriculum that empowers adolescents to heal in safe, innovative spaces.
+I aim to transform youth mental health care by integrating creativity into treatment, making support more accessible and expressive.
+Ultimately, I plan to open a nonprofit art lounge and create a curriculum that empowers adolescents to heal in safe, innovative spaces.

 • As a hostess at Ruth’s Chris Steak House, I greeted guests, managed reservations, coordinated seating, and ensured smooth service to create a welcoming dining experience and support efficient restaurant operations.